Alfresco/docs-alfresco/content-accelerator/3.6/install/install-guide.md

    * `alfresco`
    * `share`

-9. Install license file for OpenConnect
+9. Install license file for OpenContent

    Create the `module/com.tsgrp.opencontent/license` folder structure on the /alfresco classpath, for example, at `ALFRESCO_HOME/tomcat/shared/classes/alfresco`

    Place a `TextLicense.l4j` file in the `license` directory.

-10. Deploy the OpenConnect configuration:
+10. Deploy the OpenContent configuration:

     Deploy/Copy the following files onto the /alfresco classpath, for example, `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` folder: